Carlo Maria Viganò: Reaction of Pope Francis

 According to veteran Vatican journalist John L. Allen Jr., the "clear suggestion" from Francis was that "if they did so, the charges would crumble under their own weight," while others saw the Vatican's silence and Viganò's strong insistence that documents related to the case be made public as indication that the latter was likely telling the truth.
 On 28 August, Bishop Thomas J. Paprocki of Springfield, Illinois, said, in reference to Francis's statement, "Frankly, but with all due respect, that response is not adequate."
 He called on all Vatican officials, including Francis, to "make public the pertinent files indicating who knew what and when...and provide the accountability that the Holy Father has promised."
 Bishop Marian Eleganti said that Francis's refusal "to say a single word about [the accusations against him] is a classic non-denial."

 On 3 September, the Pope said "With people who do not have good will, with people who seek only scandal, who seek only division, who seek only destruction, even within families," the answer is "silence.
 And prayer."
 Many found this to be a clear reference to his decision to remain silent about the scandal.
-On 11 September, referring to the devil, Pope Francis said:
+On 11 September, referring to Satan, Pope Francis said:

 In an interview published on 28 May 2019, Francis directly addressed the accusations made in Viganò's letter for the first time.
 He stated that he "knew nothing" about McCarrick's conduct.
 Asked about Viganò's statement that he told Francis about McCarrick's behavior, he said: "I don't remember if he told me about this.
 If it's true or not.
 No idea!
 But you know that about McCarrick, I knew nothing.
 If not, I wouldn't have remained quiet, right?"